Leisha Zamecnik, MSW, RSW

 Jennifer Drummunond

-Jennifer Drummunond is the Founder of Racial Lens, an Equity and Inclusion consulting service with a twist.
-Combining lived experience as a Black woman, training as a Psychotherapist and extensive expertise in training creation and facilitation, Jennifer has created a way to make people reflect deeply on their own relationship with racism and equity and inclusion.
+Jennifer Drummond is the Founder of Racial Lens, an Equity and Inclusion consulting service.
+Combining lived experience as a Black woman, training as a Psychotherapist, and extensive expertise in training creation and facilitation, Jennifer has created a way to make people reflect deeply on their own relationship with racism, equity, and inclusion.